-- Stop engines, generators and any fuel operated machinery. - DO NOT smoke or allow open flames or sparks within 50 ft (15 m) of the fueling area. - Avoid damaging fuel lines and connectors, and the contact of fuel on hot engine parts. - DO NOT store fuel in any containers or compartments which are not designated for fuel storage. - Clean up any spilled fuel immediately and dispose of rags properly ashore. - Know the dangers associated with fuels.
+- Stop engines, generators and any fuel operated machinery. - Do not smoke or allow open flames or sparks within 15 m (50 ft) of the fueling area. - Avoid damaging fuel lines and connectors, and the contact of fuel on hot engine parts. - Do not store fuel in any containers or compartments which are not designated for fuel storage. - Clean up any spilled fuel immediately and dispose of rags properly ashore. - Know the dangers associated with fuels.